kawaiiDango/pano-scrobbler/README.md

 ### Features:

-- Supports Android, Android TV, Windows and Linux
+#### For all platforms (Windows, Linux, Android, Android TV):

 - No ads ever
 - Scrobbles to Lastfm, Librefm, ListenBrainz, Pleroma and other compatible services
-- Scrobble to a CSV or JSONL file locally (not available on TV)
-- Interactive notification- view song info, edit, love, cancel, or block songs directly from the notification (not available on TV)
 - View song, album, artist, album artist, and tag details
 - View scrobbles from a specific time, such as last year or last month
-- Edit or delete existing scrobbles.
-Remembers edits (not available on TV)
 - Extract or Fix metadata such as "Remastered" with regex pattern edits
 - Block artists, songs, etc., and automatically skip or mute when they play
 - Check what your followed users are listening to and view their stats
-- Scrobble from the S app and Pixel Now Playing (Android only, not available on TV)
 - Import and export settings, edits, and blocklists
 - View charts with change indicators for specific time periods,
-- Charts are also available as a customizable home-screen widget (Android only, not available on TV)
-- Collage generator (not available on TV)
 - View scrobble count graphs and tag clouds
 - Get a random song, album, or artist from your listening history
 - Search Lastfm for a songs, artists, or albums
-- Fetch albums and album artists from Lastfm, if missing, before scrobbling
+- Fetch additional metadata from external sources, before scrobbling
-- Get your top scrobbles digests as a notification at the end of every week, month and year (Android only, not available on TV)
-- Add or remove personal tags from the info screen (not available on TV)
 - Themes
-- Control Pano Scrobbler from automation apps like Tasker or MacroDroid on Android phones or command-line on desktop
 - Remember and see apps you scrobbled from and play directly in them

+#### For desktop and Android (except TV):
+- Scrobble to a CSV or JSONL file locally
+- Interactive notification- view song info, edit, love, cancel, or block songs directly from the notification
+- Collage generator
+- Add or remove personal tags from the info screen
+- Edit or delete existing scrobbles.
+Remembers edits
+- Control Pano Scrobbler from automation apps on Android or command-line on desktop

+#### Android only (except TV):
+- Scrobble from music recognition apps and Pixel Now Playing
+- Charts as a customizable home-screen widget
+- Get your top scrobbles digests as a notification at the end of every week, month and year

 ### Credits